-The best guide for a trip to India
+The best guide for a India Trip Planner

 Traveling to India backpacking?
 Can I do that?
-There comes a day when, tired of seeing that many people do it and “lives to tell the tale”, after having seen countless videos of travelers visiting the Taj Mahal, on the steps of Varanasi on the banks of the Ganges or walking among cows in the beaches of Goa, you seriously consider taking a backpack, embarking on the adventure of taking a trip to India on your own and discovering all those places for yourself.
+There comes a day when, tired of seeing that many people do it and “live to tell the tale”, after having seen countless videos of travelers visiting the Taj Mahal, on the steps of Varanasi on the banks of the Ganges or walking among cows in the beaches of Goa, you seriously consider taking a backpack, embarking on the adventure of taking an India Trip Planner on your own and discovering all those places for yourself.

-You want to smell those spices, taste those thalis, listen to a live sittar and even go crazy in its streets full of people, traffic and animals.
-But since we know that you still need a little push to make the leap, we have written this guide to India with a lot of information with which organizing the trip on your own will be much easier.
+You want to smell those spices, taste those thalis, listen to a live sitter, and even go crazy in its streets full of people, traffic, and animals.
+But since we know that you still need a little push to leap, we have written this guide to India with a lot of information with which organizing the India Trip Planner on your own will be much easier.

 Do you dare now?
 Well, pay attention to everything we have to tell you.

 Visa to travel to India

 We know that the issue of visas can be somewhat confusing, especially for India, a country in which obtaining one is an essential requirement to enter.
 In the article on how to get the Indian visa step by step, you have information to apply for it online and for up to 5 years .
 If you want to know more about Visa Check our blog: India Visa: Price and Updated Information .

 Luckily for everyone, flying to India is much cheaper than flying to other Asian countries.
 Firstly, because it is closer to Europe and secondly, because it has many international airports, such as Delhi, Bombay or Calcutta, where you can catch a cheap flight.